Moritz344/Coal/README.md

 - [x] make the files dragable in the file tree to change the position
 - [ ] Tabs for files
 - [ ] Markdown support
+- [ ] make files be dragable to directories

 # Author
 - Moritz344